HemitSystemutvikling/ePROM/Personverninnstillinger.md

     var apiKey = ""; // ApiKey of the end user system performing the requeset var nationalId = "26073941651"; The national id of the citizen. var type = 0; // Reservasjon
+    var pvkId = pvkId; // The guid of the PersonvernInnstilling

     $.ajax({
         url: url,